cunger/launch/notes/sandcrawler-rulebook/functions.md

 Closures thus preserve the function's access to all variables in its own as well as in its surrounding scopes.
 This access is retained throughout the life-time of the function, independent in which scope it is invoked.
 Note that this means access to the identifiers; functions will look up the corresponding values only when invoked.

-Closures have a few distinct use cases.
+Closures play a key role, for instance, in [private data](private-data.md) and partial function application.

 ### Partial function application